PFAS in wastewater

 Using water quality permitting to control PFAS discharge into the water

-In December 2022, EPA issued new guidance on PFAS water quality permitting for state agencies.
-We are reviewing this guidance and are in the process of evaluating and including appropriate requirements, such as monitoring or source-reduction studies, in water quality permits on a case-by-case basis.
-EPA is also developing test methods for PFAS in wastewater, which will help us improve monitoring in permits.
+In December 2022, EPA issued guidance on PFAS water quality permitting for state agencies.
+We have reviewed this guidance and have started evaluating and including appropriate requirements, such as monitoring or source-reduction studies, in water quality permits on a case-by-case basis.

 PFAS contamination at military bases, including those in Washington state, is common due to the use of firefighting foam containing PFAS chemicals.
 In response, EPA is starting to include PFAS monitoring and management practices in permits for federal facilities, like military bases.
 We will continue to use our Clean Water Act Section 401 certification authority to ensure appropriate requirements are included in EPA-issued federal permits in Washington state.